Michael Jackson

 Michael Joseph Jackson (August 29, 1958 – June 25, 2009) was an American singer, songwriter, dancer, and philanthropist.
-Dubbed the "King of Pop", he is regarded as one of the most significant cultural figures of the 20th century.
-Over a four-decade career, his contributions to music, dance, and fashion, along with his publicized personal life, made him a global figure in popular culture.
-Jackson influenced artists across many music genres; through stage and video performances, he popularized complicated dance moves such as the moonwalk, to which he gave the name, as well as the robot.
+Dubbed the "King of Pop", he is widely regarded as one of the most culturally significant figures of the 20th century.
+Over a four-decade career, his musical achievements broke American racial barriers and made him a dominant figure worldwide.
+Through his songs, stages, and fashion, he proliferated visual performance for artists in popular music, popularizing street dance moves such as the moonwalk, the robot, and the anti-gravity lean.
+Jackson is often deemed the greatest entertainer of all time.